British Insects: the Families of Hemiptera

 Salient features of adults.
 Terrestrial.

 Phytophagous (sap-suckers, most on gasses or sedges, and seemingly none on woody plants).
 Tiny to small; 1.5–6 mm long; fliers; conspicuous jumpers; relatively stout bodied.
 Rostrum not separated from the prosternum by a gula.
 Antennae from the lower part of the head (inserted near the lower margin of the eye, which is usually hollowed to accommodate it); longer than the head, readily visible from above; 3 segmented; consisting of short segments with a terminal, unsegmented arista that is much longer than the segments.
+Ocelli present; 2 (one on each cheek).
 Tegulae present.
 Fore-wings well developed, or conspicuous, but much shorter than the abdomen; in the resting insect sloping roof-like over the abdomen; more or less uniform in texture; with opaque cells; without costal fracture and cuneus; with a clavus; without conspicuously raised, reticulate venation.
 Clavus with two veins uniting posteriorly to form a Y. Hind coxae immobile.
 The posterior tibiae with a large, moveable apical spur.
 Tarsi 3 segmented.

 Taxonomy.
 Suborder Homoptera.
 Auchenorrhyncha.
 Fulgoroidea.